 Be aware that some people have latex allergies.
 While I do give out small tubs of Play-Doh, some people may be sensitive to this product.

-- Young children are still learning how to grip and picks things up and some kids have dexterity challenges.
-Trying to separate a sheet of stickers from the pack or pick up one small toy can be difficult and time consuming.
+- Young children are still learning how to grip and pick things up, and some kids have dexterity challenges.
+Trying to separate a sheet of stickers from the pack or pick up one small toy can be difficult and time-consuming.

 - Some kids freeze up when given so many options.
 They can be indecisive.

 - Some kids may not be able to understand you.
-If you ask them to pick 2-3 different items, they may grab a fistful of the same thing (could also be related to dexterity) or take one of everything.
+If you ask them to pick 2-3 different items, they may grab a fistful of the same thing (which could also be related to dexterity) or take one of everything.

 I now create little bags in advance, filled with three items each.
-I use , which are the perfect size and typically opaque (if not, I wrap the items in tissue paper before placing in the bag), so the kids cannot see what they are getting.
+I use Wilton bags, which are the perfect size and typically opaque (if not, I wrap the items in tissue paper before placing them in the bag), so the kids cannot see what they are getting.
 This saves time, especially when you have a large group of kids come to the door, and confusion, in case they cannot understand your instructions or are working on their fine motor skills.
-Wilton bags

 I also create separate bags for very young children, with no small pieces that they could potentially swallow.